gvorbeck/container-pricing/README.md

 The `title` parameter takes advantage of markdown formatting to set where the colored background appears on the title (On the __Learn about the solution__ title, "the solution" is in white surrounded by a pink background - coming directly from the `_` characters in this parameter).

 The `weight` parameter is set to `01` to show the order in which this page should be listed in the navigation/hamburger menu.
 Make sure not to duplicate numbers here or the nav menu will get very complicated to read.

+#### Parent-page Content
+On the Solution Homepages, each step in the process has a `logo`, `excerpt`, and `button`.
+That content is found here.
+Changing anything here will not show up on the Solution Step page.
+Instead this content feeds directly to the Step's Solution Hompage.

+#### Page Content